Nimdy/njordmenu/game_servers/docker/readme.md

-area for docker game server scripts and containers
+area for docker game server scripts and container examples